chyde-clearwater/documentation/content/developer/reference/user_interface/views/include/search.rst

   .. image:: views/search.svg
     :class: col-xxl-6

-Search views are a break from previous view types in that they don't display *content*: although they apply to a specific model, they are used to filter other view's content (generally aggregated views e.g. :ref:`reference/user_interface/views/list` or :ref:`reference/user_interface/views/graph`).
-Beyond that difference in use case, they are defined the same way.
+Search views are different from other view types: they don't display *content*.
+Although they apply to a specific model, they are used to filter another view's content (generally aggregated views e.g. :ref:`reference/user_interface/views/list` or :ref:`reference/user_interface/views/graph`).

 The root element of search views is ``<search>``.
 It takes no attributes.